-The HIGH temperature the day she took the pictures was 29 degrees F. The low was 12 degrees F. The high temperature for the three days after she took the pictures was predicted to be below freezing.
+The HIGH temperature the day she took the pictures was 29 degrees F. The low was 12 degrees F. The high temperature for the next three days will be below freezing.

 Two of the dogs are on short chains that look to be only 3 or 4 feet long.

 Their water is frozen.

 They have no protection from the freezing weather.
 Their only shelter is a dog house that looks too small for any of the dogs.